-New York Cannabis Control Board Gets Down to Business
+New York Cannabis Control Board Down to Business

-As Chief Equity Officer, Starr is supposed to establish a “robust social and economic equity program to prioritize the licensing of members of communities disproportionally impacted by the War on Drugs, paving the way for their participation in the new cannabis industry.”
+As Chief Equity Officer, Starr is supposed to establish a “robust social and economic equity program to prioritize the licensing of members of communities disproportionally impacted by the War on Drugs.”

-“Mr. Starr … has the knowledge and expertise needed to ensure equity and justice are infused in the fabric of this new agency and the industry it is constructing,” said Board Chair Tremaine Wright.
-“We are moving full speed ahead with establishing an inclusive cannabis industry that operates safely, promotes public health, and repairs the harms of the past.”
+“Mr. Starr … has the knowledge and expertise needed to ensure equity and justice are infused in the fabric of this new agency,” said Board Chair Tremaine Wright.
+“We are moving full speed ahead with establishing an inclusive cannabis industry that operates safely and promotes public health.
+And repairs the harms of the past.”

 “They made good appointments in for the most part,” Lepore said.
 “They still have a lot of things … that need to be addressed.”

-Furthermore, they streamlined approval for hospitals, residential facilities, and schools to become designated caregiver facilities to hold and dispense products for patients.
+Furthermore, they streamlined approval for hospitals, residential facilities, and schools to become designated caregiver facilities.
+They could hold and dispense products for patients.

-The OCM has also released guidance allowing existing dispensaries to sell whole flower to patients as soon as the State’s quality assurance testing approves those products.
+The OCM has released guidance allowing existing dispensaries to sell whole flower to patients as soon as the State’s testing approves those products.
 Previously, only ground flower was available.

-“Sale of whole flower is an important step toward patient access to and affordability of medical cannabis,” said Assembly Health Committee Chair and Compassionate Care Act Sponsor Richard Gottfried (D).
+“Sale of whole flower is an important step toward patient access.
+And affordability of medical cannabis,” said Assembly Health Committee Chair and Compassionate Care Act Sponsor Richard Gottfried (D).

-Before the CCB met, the New York State Senate approved Hochul’s appointment of Ms. Tremaine Wright as Chair of the New York Cannabis Control Board (CCB) and Christopher Alexander as Executive Director of the Office of Cannabis Management (OCM).
+Before the CCB met, the New York State Senate approved Hochul’s appointment of Tremaine Wright as Chair of the New York Cannabis Control Board (CCB).
+Christopher Alexander was made Executive Director of the Office of Cannabis Management (OCM).
 Hochul also appointed ReubenMcDaniel, III, and Jessica Garcia to the Board.
 The legislature appointed Adam Perry and Jen Metzger to the Board.

-“One of my top priorities is to finally get New York’s cannabis industry up and running, this has been long overdue,” Hochul said.
-“I know they will do a tremendous job of outlining and implementing regulations that are safe, fair, and transparent, and that recognize the need to remedy the impact that prohibition has had on communities of color.”
+“One of my top priorities is to finally get New York’s cannabis industry up and running.
+This has been long overdue,” Hochul said.
+“They will do a tremendous job of outlining and implementing regulations that are safe, fair, and transparent and that recognize the need to remedy the impact that prohibition has had on communities of color.”

-Tremaine Wright was previously serving as the first Director of the Department of Financial Services (DFS) Office of Financial Inclusion and Empowerment.
+Tremaine Wright was previously the first Director of the Department of Financial Services (DFS) Office of Financial Inclusion and Empowerment.
 She is also a former member Assemblywoman from Brooklyn.